Francisco Fernández Ochoa

 Francisco "Paquito" Fernández Ochoa (25 February 1950 – 6 November 2006) was a World Cup alpine ski racer from Spain.
 Born in Madrid and raised north of the city in Cercedilla, he was the eldest of eight children whose father ran a ski school.
 Paquito raced in all of the alpine disciplines and specialized in slalom.

 At the age of 21, he won an Olympic gold medal in the slalom at the 1972 Winter Olympics in Sapporo, Japan.
-He is known for being the first and only Spaniard to win a gold medal at the Winter Olympics.
-(Note: Thirty years later, German-born Johann Mühlegg won three gold medals in cross-country skiing for Spain in 2002, but was later stripped of his gold medals for doping offenses.)
+He is known for being the first Spaniard to win a gold medal at the Winter Olympics.
+His sister Blanca earned Spain its second medal at the Winter Olympics, 20 years after him, in the same discipline, slalom.

 Career

 Fernández Ochoa made his international debut at age 17 at the 1968 Winter Olympics, where he finished 38th in the downhill and giant slalom, and 23rd in the slalom.
 His first top ten finish on the World Cup circuit was the following season, a sixth-place finish in the slalom at Megève, France, on January 26, 1969.

 He was one of five siblings that raced for the Spanish alpine ski team and competed at the Winter Olympics (the others being his brothers Luís and Juan Manuel, and sisters Dolores and Blanca).
-Blanca was the only other Spanish skier to win a medal at the Winter Olympics; she won the bronze in the women's slalom at the 1992 Winter Olympics in Albertville, France.
+Blanca was the only other Spanish alpine skier to win a medal at the Winter Olympics; she won the bronze in the women's slalom at the 1992 Winter Olympics in Albertville, France.